 - Around 80-90 percent of your invoice amount can be acquired early by utilising invoice discounting platforms.

-- There is no need to submit a collateral for the purpose of using an invoice discounting service as unpaid invoices are the only requirement for utilising the service.
+- There is no need to submit collateral for the purpose of using an invoice discounting service as unpaid invoices are the only requirement for utilising the service.

 Picking a Winner

-Picking a final solution for your financing needs by picking an invoicing platform is always a great idea.
+Picking a final solution for your financing needs by picking and invoicing platform is always a great idea.
 However, choosing between invoice factoring and invoice discounting will always come down to the nature of the business you are running.
 Invoice factoring will be appropriate for small businesses that are looking for quick working capital.
 Invoice financing could also be appropriate for these companies but they generally prefer invoices that have been raised against accepted blue-chip firms.
-Another factor is that invoice factoring can be appropriate for much larger firms who would like to free up their own resources by employing an invoice factoring company deal with the receivables.
-It is also important to note that KredX is an invoice discounting marketplace that will be appropriate for businesses that are need of quick hassle-free loans that would not be considered as debt, as they are raised against invoices.
+Another factor is that invoice factoring can be appropriate for much larger firms who would like to free up their own resources by employing an invoice factoring company to deal with the receivables.
+It is also important to note that KredX is an invoice discounting marketplace that will be appropriate for businesses that are in need of quick hassle-free loans that would not be considered as debt, as they are raised against invoices.

 Essentially, it is not possible to pick and choose a better platform as far as both the services of invoice financing and factoring are concerned as they are specific business models that will make sense for companies at different stages of growth and philosophies.